Lotus-32/CPP_Programmentwurf/README.md

 # CPP_Programmentwurf

-Ausführbare Datei "codegenerator" erstellen mit:
+Additional libary that must be installed: "jsoncpp".
+Under windows the CMakeLists.txt must be adapted for it.

-  "cmake CMakeLists.txt"
+Create executable file "codegenerator" with: "cmake CMakeLists.txt" After that: "make"
-Danach:
-  "make"

-In "assets/sample.txt" liegt eine Beispieldatei, die mit codegenerator verarbeitet werden kann.
+"assets/sample.txt" is a sample file, which can be processed with codegenerator.